altreact/archbk/README.md

 # archbk

-* confirmed to work with the Samsung Series 3 ARM Chromebook.

-A "bash" / "sh" shell script that automates the installation an Arch Linux ARM base system on removable storage, for use with the Samsung Series 3 ARM Chromebook.
+A "bash" / "sh" shell script that automates the installation an Arch Linux ARM base system on removable storage, for use with the Samsung Series 3 ARM Chromebook. https://www.amazon.com/Samsung-Chromebook-Wi-Fi-11-6-Inch-Model/dp/B009LL9VDG

 This script automates the install instructions found here: https://archlinuxarm.org/platforms/armv7/samsung/samsung-chromebook